Maxime-Drelon/cij-discord-time-tracker/README.md

 # Comprehensible Japanese Discord Server Time Tracker

-This program uses Selenium to grab your total lifetime study hours from the CIJ website.
+This very basic script uses Selenium to grab your total lifetime study hours from the CIJ website.
 I couldn’t get the info through a regular request since it’s not included in any of the network requests made while you’re on the dashboard page.
 Plus, cross-origin requests aren’t allowed, which makes things a bit tricky.

 ## How to Launch